flaneurette/Tailscale-Monitor/README.md

 # Tailscale-Monitor
 Monitors if new users connect through a tailscale instance on a server, if detected, it sends an e-mail.

+While tailscale is considered safe, we can never rule out unauthorized use.
+So in oder to detect that, we can monitor tailscale and see if a new user has connected.
+The .sh file checks every 5 minutes if a new user is connected.
+If so, it send an e-mail to the administrator.

 # Uses
 Prevents unauthorized access to tailscale devices, or private exit nodes.